Stephanie Davies

 Surviving a Patriarchy on Steroids

-The book is made up of thirteen reflections – because thirteen is a witchy number – lucky for us, unlucky for the patriarchy.
-Stephanie tackles topics ranging from the legacy of the witch-burners, getting tongue-tied in the presence of domineering men, the patriarchal obsession with the binary, the pandemic of male violence, and whether her dog is a victim of the patriarchy.
+In thirteen reflections—because thirteen is a witchy number—lucky for women, unlucky for the patriarchy—Stephanie Davies tackles the everyday reality of women with stories that include the legacy of the witch hunters, getting tongue-tied in the presence of domineering men, the patriarchal obsession with the binary, the pandemic of male violence, and whether her dog is a victim of the patriarchy.

 ________________________________________